jimjwong/ssg/README.md

 A simple web-based attendance tool designed to help trainers and learners streamline attendance taking for MySkillsFuture funded courses in Singapore.

+## ⚠️ Important Disclaimer

+**This tool is NOT an official tool from MySkillsFuture.gov.sg, the Government of Singapore, or GovTech Singapore.**

+This is purely a convenience tool created for trainers' and learners' convenience to facilitate attendance taking for MySkillsFuture funded courses.

+**Users are reminded:**
+- **Do NOT abuse or misuse the attendance taking tool**
+- **Do NOT abuse or misuse any fundings from MySkillsFuture**
+- Use this tool responsibly and in accordance with MySkillsFuture's terms and conditions
+- This tool is provided as-is for convenience purposes only

 ## Overview

 The SSG Attendance Tool provides a quick and easy way to access QR code scanning and attendance status checking for SkillsFuture Singapore (SSG) funded courses.
 Users simply need to enter the 6-digit Course Run Code to access the necessary attendance functions.